 More mouth-watering goodness awaits at P.J.
 Whelihan’s where Wicked Chicken Nachos are hitting the menu.
 KYLR Rum – distilled in Blue Bell, Pennsylvania – also joins the lineup of alcoholic drinks offered at Citizens Bank Park.

-Pass and Stow, named after the makers of the Liberty Bell, is the stadium’s newest hangout and features the first Shake Shack inside a ballpark, plus Goose Island Brewhouse, a casual outdoor beer garden pouring up hoppy suds brewed less than a mile away.
-(Pro Tip: Head out to Ashburn Alley, in the center field bleachers, and take in all the sights and smells next to the bronzed statue of Richie Ashburn, the team’s greatest center fielder).
+Pass and Stow, named after the makers of the Liberty Bell, is the stadium’s hangout featuring the first Shake Shack inside of a ballpark, plus Goose Island Brewhouse, a casual outdoor beer garden pouring up hoppy suds brewed less than a mile away.